 The choreography competition will take place one heat.
 The judges will learn all of the dances from each heat and the top 2 will perform the dance with the competitor and face off with one another on Saturday Night where one dance will be chosen as the winner.
 The top two winners will receive a cash prize (to be determined based on attendance) and the top winner will additionally receive a guaranteed teach slot at next years event.

-description for your dance must be turned in 21 days prior to the competition.
+1) A step description for your dance must be turned in before June 10th, 2020.

 2) Choreographers choose and provide their own music on flash drive at the event (do not send ahead of time).

 A) Music – all will be judged in one category:

 3) Begin by demonstrating only four (2) patterns.
 Invite your friends to join you, only the choreographer is judged.
 Next the instructor will then have the remaining 30 minutes to teach the dance to the judges and any dancers that wish to participate.